Recovering Damages for Internal Trauma in Ada, OK

 Hidden Damage Without Obvious External Signs

 Internal injuries can occur with minimal external evidence.
-This makes them especially dangerous because they can go unrecognized.
+This causes them to be particularly dangerous because they can be overlooked.

-Internal organs can sustain damage with limited visible evidence.
+Internal organs can sustain damage while showing minimal external signs.

 Delayed Symptom Onset